bsc-pm/dlb/doc/user_guide/source/faq.rst

 For instance, in a cluster of 4 CPUs per node you may submit a hybrid job of *n* MPI processes and 4 OpenMP threads per process.
 That means that each node would only contain one process, so there will never be resource sharing within the node.
-Now, if you submit another distribution with either 2 or 1 threads per process, each node will contain 2 or 4 DLB process that will share resources when needed.
+Now, if you submit another distribution with either 2 or 1 threads per process, each node will contain 2 or 4 DLB processes that will share resources when needed.

 I'm running a hybrid application, 1 thread per process, and DLB still does nothing